Selangor State Route B27

-Jalan Rawang–Bestari Jaya (Selangor state route B27) is a major road in Selangor, Malaysia.
+Selangor state route B27, Jalan Rawang–Bestari Jaya is a major road in Selangor, Malaysia.
 It connects Rawang in the east to Bestari Jaya (formerly Batang Berjuntai) in the west.
 It is also a main route to North–South Expressway Northern Route via Rawang Interchange.
 The 3.1-km section of this road, which is known as Jalan Kawasan Perindustrian Rawang (from Rawang to Rawang Interchange), is also commissioned as Industrial Federal Route 3209.